RetroDECK/ES-DE/THEMES-DEV.md

     - Default is `center`
     - This property can only be used when `type` is `verticalWheel`
 * `wheelVerticalAlignment` - type: STRING
     - Sets the vertical alignment of the actual carousel inside the overall element area.
-Note that the positioning is calculated before `itemAxisHorizontal` is applied.
     - Valid values are `top`, `center` or `bottom`
     - Default is `center`
     - This property can only be used when `type` is `horizontalWheel`